crazy-daddy/code-terraform-earlygame-automation/README.md

 ## Quick start

+0. This requires python as well as node installed in PATH.
+I only tested it under Windows - will not work under other OS (hardcoded %appdata% as I'm lazy)
 1. Launch a **new game**.
 2. Open **Settings** and click **Open Scripts Folder** (this is what initializes the save's script workspace files on disk — required before anything below will work).
 3. **Unpause** the game.